-Students must meet with their Honors advisor each semester in order to ensure that they are progressing academically.
-Many communications will instruct students to make these appointments near the 6th - 8th week in the semester.
-Go to your advisory meeting prepared with questions and a potential schedule.
+Students must meet with their Honors advisor each semester to ensure that they are progressing academically.
+Honors advisors are housed within the student's major.
+Many communications will instruct students to make these appointments near the sixth to eighth week in the semester.
+Go to your advising meeting prepared with questions and a potential schedule.
 Remember that your advisor is there to help and guide you, but ultimately you are responsible for your schedule.